JuliaLang/julia/doc/src/manual/performance-tips.md

 tools like Revise.jl, within-module re-evalulation of IDEs like Juno and VS Code, or by keeping REPL sessions alive over multiple analyses.
 It is inadvisable and not a recommended practice to repeatedly run short scripts directly from the command line if compilation is a significant factor in the runtime and performance is necessary.
-Direct running of small single scripts will not result in the highest performance is thus not recommended in any context where performance is required or measured.
+Direct running of small single scripts will not result in the highest performance and is thus not recommended in any context where performance is required or measured.
 If such a usage is required, the recommended approach is to use  PackageCompiler.jl to precompile the functionality into the sysimage, giving a usage that is similar to shared libraries of other compiled languages like C.